 You can find the required materials on the first page of the printed pattern.

-You can first test the photo in the Pixelhobby Designer.
+You can first test the photo and check the finished product in the Pixelhobby Designer.

 Are you not getting a desired result?

-Every photo can be imported in the 'Pixelhobby Designer', but not every photo becomes a beautiful Pixelhobby pattern.
-What do you pay attention to when choosing a good photo?
+Every photo can be imported in the 'Pixelhobby Designer', but not every photo turns into a beautiful Pixelhobby pattern.
+What should you pay attention to when choosing a photo?

-A portrait photo (for example a yearbook picture) or photo by a photographer is almost always good.
+A portrait photo (for example a yearbook photo) or photo by a photographer almost always works.

-Crop the picture as clos as possible.
+Crop the picture as close as possible to the desired focus point.
 This ensures that the details come out even better.

-The larger the project, the more beautiful and clear the project will become.
+The larger the project (the more baseplates), the more beautiful and clear the project will become.

 Choose a photo that is not overexposed or too dark.

 Are you not satisfied with the colors in the project?
 You can also opt for a black and white project.
 You can do this by moving the "saturation" bar all the way to the left.
 You can find this bar in the "Pixelhobby Designer" under the heading "adjust colors".